 CARA guidelines are available for a wide range of activities that may be part of delivering the curriculum in Prep to Year 12.
 The guidelines are developed to align with policies, regulations and guidelines of state and federal governments, and the standards and processes of peak bodies within Australia.
 In addition, they are regularly reviewed and undergo a comprehensive consultation process with schools and regions.

-parent consent template (DOC, 337KB) is available to assist schools in their planning for high and extreme risk activities.
+parent consent template (DOCX, 121KB) is available to assist schools in their planning for high and extreme risk activities.